Skip to main content

 # Verify Prometheus metrics endpoint

 No authentication is required by default.
-For clusters with authentication enabled, see Authentication below.
+Clusters with Basic Authentication enabled need credentials on the scrape - see Authentication below.

 Configuration